CraftAcademyLabs/ca_course/week5/slow_food/2_adding_user_stories.md

 ### The “Connextra” format

 **User stories** are used with agile methodologies as the basis for defining the functions a  system must provide and to manage requirements.
-They captures the "who", "what" and "why" of a requirement in a simple, concise way, often limited in detail by what can be hand-written on a small card.
+They capture the "who", "what" and "why" of a requirement in a simple, concise way, often limited in detail by what can be hand-written on a small card.

 ```
   As a <role>